Software development outsourcing is a widely known concept in the technology world.

 Software development outsourcing has experienced tremendous growth during the past two decades.

-Statistics show that approximately 64 per cent of organisations outsource their whole development processes.
+Statistics show that approximately 64% of organisations outsource their whole development processes.

 Outsourcing software development has several benefits, including cost savings, improved product quality, and more.